 The motherboard is the most important component of a PC build and the same goes for NAS.
 We’d ideally want to pick a motherboard with countless SATA ports so plenty of drives can be connected, but that would mean going with a bulkier case.

-The ASUS ROG Strix B660-I Gaming WiFi is a brilliant motherboard with plenty to love.
-It’s compact enough, has support for up to 128GB of RAM, supports 12th Gen Intel processors, wireless connectivity, and has a PCI slot for adding a SATA expansion card.
+The ASUS ROG Strix B660-I Gaming WiFi is a brilliant Mini-ITX motherboard with plenty to love.
+It’s compact enough, has support for up to 64GB of DDR5 RAM, supports 12th Gen Intel processors, wireless connectivity, and has a PCI slot for adding a SATA expansion card.

 ASUS ROG Strix B660-I Gaming WiFi